shady-robot/knowledge-practice-insight/computer_science/knowledge/frontend/redux/redux_essentials/part2.md

 It's often a good idea to encapsulate data lookups by writing reusable selectors .
 You can also create "memorized" selectors that can help improve performance.

+* Redux Toolkit re-exports the `createSelector` function from Reselect, which generates memorized selectors.
+* Memorized selectors will only recalculate the results if the input selectors return new values.
+* Memoization can skill expensive calculations, and ensure the same result references are returned.

+### Normalized Data

+Data normalization refers to a technique for organizing and structuring data in a way that is efficient and flexible for use in an application.
+The idea behind data normalization is to break up complex data structures into smaller, more manageable pieces that can be store and queries more easily.
+This can involve splitting data into separate tables or collections, using IDs to link related data together and avoiding duplication of data whenever possible.

+Managing Normalized state with `createEntityAdapter`

+Redux Toolkit's `createEntityAdapter` API provides a standardized way to store your data in a slice by taking a collection of items and putting them into the shape of `{ids: [], entities: {}}`.
+Along with this predefined state shape, it generates a set of reducer functions and selectors that known how to work with that data.

+Redux Toolkit's `createEntityAdapter` APIs helps manage normalized data in a slice.

+1. Items IDs can be kept in sorted by passing in a `sortComparer` option
+2. The adapter object includes:
+  * `adapter.getInitialState`, which can accept additional state field like loading state.
+  * Prebbuilt reducers for common case, like `setAll, addMany, upsertOne, removeMany`
+  * `adapter.getSelectors` which generates selectors like `selectAll` and `selectById`

+### Optimize React Component Rendering

+1. Avoid creating new object/array references inside of `useSelector` - those will cause unnecessary re-renders.
+2. Memoized selector functions can be passed to `useSelector` to optimize rendering
+3. Components can be wrapped in `React.memo()` to only re-render if their props change
+4. List rendering can be optimized by having list parent components read just an array of item IDs, passing the IDs to list item children, and retrieving items by ID in the children